I've Gazed Into the Abyss | Dating Reality Shows

 — Nietzsche

 It’s a short statement that has been analyzed over and over by countless people who have pointed out how it can refer to or reflect the conflicts we have within ourselves and how quickly we can become corrupted by our own desires to overcome our struggles or defeat adversaries.
-It’s a quote that could easily be applied to politics of today and every person screaming on a Twitter thread.
+It’s a quote that could easily be applied to the politics of today and every person screaming on a Twitter thread.
 But I’ve come to appreciate this quote in how I could extrapolate another meaning; it can be interpreted as a warning for something else entirely.
-The deprecation and decay of humanity has no end and the spiral into hell has only tightened and intensified through the ongoing abominations created in our “entertainment,” specifically a genre of reality TV: dating shows.
+The deprecation and decay of humanity have no end and the spiral into hell has only tightened and intensified through the ongoing abominations created in our “entertainment,” specifically a genre of reality TV: dating shows.

 There is a bit of irony to this revelation for me.
 A while back, I dove into the deep pool of dating simulation video games.
 While there were plenty of failures, there were some that managed to tell engaging and emotional stories, with interesting twists.
 I argued how, even though it’s a bloated genre for video games, there were some decent entries worth defending.
 On the flip side, I’ve been subjecting myself to the horrors of Reality Television by watching several different shows that claim to be all about love.

 I’m not talking about the well-known shows that have been around forever like The Bachelor, which is already of questionable repute.
 I’m talking about the shows that take it further and pull you deeper into the foul cesspit of modern entertainment.
 I refer to the shows as “trash” or “filth” when discussing them at home, but I can’t claim that I have not been entertained by them or that I did not engage with them.
-I would feel more shame from watching if not for the curiosity and schadenfreude I have for the individuals who seem to lack completely lack it, like many other qualities of humanity that are woefully absent.
-Shame, logic, morality, self-respect have been erased by these shows that seem to get more and more depraved and degenerate each year.
+I would feel more shame from watching if not for the curiosity and schadenfreude I have for the individuals who seem to completely lack it, like many other qualities of humanity that are woefully absent.
+Shame, logic, morality, and self-respect have been erased by these shows that seem to get more and more depraved and degenerate each year.

 I should stop, but I cannot look away.
 The abyss has me now, for I have leaned too far over the precipice, and thus sealed my fate.